Last Updated on

 How to cook Pork Bistek Tagalog

-Bistek Recipe or popularly known as Bistek Tagalog is made of strips of Beef Sirloin slowly cooked in a mixture of soy sauce, calamansi juice, and onions.
-This popular authentic Filipino dish is very easy simple to prepare and is often found in the menu of every Filipino restaurant.
+Bistek Recipe or popularly known as Bistek Tagalog, is made of strips of Beef Sirloin slowly cooked in a mixture of soy sauce, calamansi juice, and onions.
+This popular authentic Filipino dish is simple and very easy to prepare with only few ingredients.

 Pork Bistek Recipe

 - 1 tablespoon Worcestershire sauce optional

 - 1/2 large white onion peeled and sliced crosswise